 Here are some general-purpose feeding recipes for the chickens:

 1 month old

-A bit more chicken feed at this point + supplementary small BSF larvae to help their young digestive system & avoid protein overload.
+A bit more chicken feed at this point + supplementary small 5 to 7-day-old BSF larvae to help their young digestive system & avoid protein overload.

 2 month old

 3 month old